BEST OUTDOOR PLACES TO VISIT IN THE US – PERFECT PLACE FOR NATURE LOVERS

-This place is special because it is not only the first recognized National Park in the USA, but it is full of wildlife and spectacular geothermal activity.
-There are countless areas of Yellowstone to explore however are dependent on the time of year because during the winter much of the park is closed.
+This place is special because it is the first recognized National Park in the USA, but it is full of wildlife and spectacular geothermal activity.
+There are countless areas of Yellowstone to explore however are dependent on the time of year because, during the winter, much of the park is closed.

-Spectacular spots not to be missed include Yellowstone Lake, Mammoth Hot Springs and the Grand Canyon of Yellowstone.
-Yellowstone Lake took my breath away because in the middle of April it was still frozen.
+Spectacular spots not to be missed include Yellowstone Lake, Mammoth Hot Springs, and Yellowstone’s Grand Canyon.
+Yellowstone Lake took my breath away because, in the middle of April, it was still frozen.

-Being from Australia seeing a frozen lake doesn’t happen, ever, so seeing this was magical.
-Mammoth Hot Springs is a site to be witnessed by all.
-The colours and the features can’t be described but must be seen.
-So, do yourself a favour and visit.
+Being from Australia, seeing a frozen lake doesn’t happen ever, so seeing this was magical.
+Mammoth Hot Springs is a sight to be witnessed by all.
+The colors and the features can’t be described but must be seen.
+So, do yourself a favor and visit.